Base Coats: Why Epoxy Outperforms Polyurea for Central Florida Garages

 Guess which material dries extremely fast?

-Yup, polyaspartic dries waaaaaaay faster than epoxy—about 30 minutes for polyaspartic compared to at least 2 hours for epoxy.
+Yup, polyurea dries waaaaaaay faster than epoxy—about 30 minutes for polyurea compared to at least 2 hours for epoxy.
 When used as a base coat, installers are able to complete large garage floors in a single day, which increases their overall profits.

 The Problem: Moisture Vapor Emissions in Florida Concrete

-Unfortunately, a faster drying polyaspartic base coat does not produce a higher quality floor.
-A fast-drying polyaspartic simply doesn't have the time to penetrate deep into the concrete slab and provide the necessary moisture blocking protection that a slower drying epoxy base coat can.
+Unfortunately, a faster drying polyurea base coat does not produce a higher quality floor.
+A fast-drying polyurea simply doesn't have the time to penetrate deep into the concrete slab and provide the necessary moisture blocking protection that a slower drying epoxy base coat can.

-The Garage Rehab Solution for Central Florida Epoxy/Polyaspartic Flooring
+The Garage Rehab Solution for Central Florida Epoxy/Polyurea Flooring

-While we do offer all-polyaspartic coatings, we highly recommend a moisture-blocking epoxy base coat (ours is equip ped with 8 lbs of moisture vapor emissions blocking power) and a durable polyaspartic top coat.
+While we do offer all-polyurea coatings, we highly recommend a moisture-blocking epoxy base coat (ours is equipped with 8 lbs of moisture vapor emissions blocking power) and a durable polyaspartic top coat.
 This combination provides the best adhesion and moisture protection at the smartest price for your Central Florida garage.
 A polyaspartic top code preserves the life and finish of your investment.